SapwoodStudio/Transmogrifier/docs/src/export_uv_maps.md

 ## Rename UVs
-Normalize UV map names.
+Synchronize UV map names among every mesh object with a custom name.

 Multiple UV maps within the same object will increment, for example, as 'UVMap', 'UVMap_1', 'UVMap_2', and so on.

+!!! example
+    Some model files contain mesh objects made in different DCC apps.
+Maya, Max, Blender, Modo, etc. use different conventions for naming UV channels.
+The difference in channel names can cause errors for certain export formats, which is the reason this feature exists.

 !!! bug "USD files and UV Maps"
     `Rename UVs` prevents a bug in USD formats when two or more objects share the same material but have different UV map names, which causes some objects to appear untextured.